-Foreign translators are language professionals specializing in certain language pairs.
-They like mobility and take advantage of the fact that translation services can be done anywhere.
-The best translators stay in their home countries for at least a few months every year.
-Staying in their country helps them be aware of the constant changes in language.
+Foreign translators are language professionals who usually like mobility and take advantage of the fact that translation services can be done anywhere.
+The best translators stay in their home countries instead of migrating to a different country for good.
+Staying in their native country helps them be aware of the constant changes in language.

-Most foreign translators will be working in one of these language pairs:
+Most foreign translators will be working with one of these language pairs:

 - English to Spanish